MileHacker Logo

 Markets & Crafts

-• Traditional Markets: Visit for fresh produce, spices, local Hui snacks, and everyday items.
-Bargaining might be possible for some items.
+• Traditional Markets: Visit for fresh produce, spices, local Hui snacks, and routine items.
+Bargaining could be feasible for some items.

 • Artisan Workshops & Crafts: Dedicated artisan workshops are limited.
 You might find small shops selling area handicrafts, specifically those with Hui cultural motifs.